-Steven is a partner in our Business Section, and he represents a diverse group of business clients, both big and small, including real estate developers, landlords, commercial tenants, entrepreneurs, business owners, executives, and lenders.
-His practice includes all aspects of real estate development – acquisitions and sales of commercial retail properties, office buildings, apartment complexes, mixed-use town centers, and industrial properties; leasing; condominium development; and commercial loan transactions.
+Steven represents a diverse group of business clients, both big and small, including real estate developers, landlords, commercial tenants, entrepreneurs, business owners, executives, and lenders.
+His practice includes all aspects of real estate development–acquisitions and sales of commercial retail properties, office buildings, apartment complexes, mixed-use town centers, and industrial properties; leasing; condominium development; and commercial loan transactions.
 Steven has significant experience negotiating CMBS financings and non-recourse loans.
 He also counsels clients in the areas of commercial contracts, mergers and acquisitions, and corporate law.

-Steven is a fellow of the American College of Real Estate Lawyers.
+Steven is a fellow of the American College of Real Estate Lawyers and State Chair of Louisiana for the International Council of Shopping Centers.
 He is a licensed title insurance producer and Vice President of Commercial Title Agency, L.L.C.
 As an authorized agent of First American Title Insurance Company and Fidelity National Title Insurance Company, Steven handles title insurance matters of all sizes in commercial real estate transactions.

 J.D., cum laude, from American University's Washington College of Law, 2005

 - Editor-in-Chief of the American University Law Review

 - B.B.A. in Accounting, cum laude, from University of Notre Dame, 2000

 Publications / Presentations